 “After the funeral and people have gone back home, you have to get back to some kind of normality.
 But many nights can be spent in solitary grief, feeling that you cannot keep bothering people time and time again, just because you feel upset.”

 “After the funeral, part of me felt that I couldn’t carry on.
 The other part of me was searching for normality – doing routine and mindless things to block out the pain, trying to avoid thinking about what had happened.
-I returned to work after a week, but I just couldn’t concentrate; I couldn’t see the point.
+I returned to work after a week, but I just couldn’t concentrate; I couldn’t see the point.”

-One mum told us:
+One mum told The Lullaby Trust:

 One dad said: